Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.4.2 |

-Completely stops spontaneous creature spawning in the world.
+Completely stops the spontaneous spawning of creatures in the world.
 Spawners and structure mobs (bastions, mansions) continue to function normally.

 /gamerule doMobSpawning false